ethereum/ethereum-org/views/content/geth.md

 Tip: Typing **web3** will list all the available packages, fields and functions provided by Geth.
 The most commonly used you should be aware of are the packages: **admin** (administering your node), **personal** (managing your accounts), **miner** (handling mining operations) and **eth** (interacting with the blockchain).

+If you have sucessfully downloaded the genesis block then launch the real network by doing this:

+    geth  --genesis path/to/genesis.json  console

 **ATTENTION: If you just want to test the technology and play around, DON'T USE THE MAIN NETWORK.
 Read further to find out how to deploy a private test network without spending your ether.**